PauloPHLP/ReactNative-GoStackLevel01/README.md

 </h1>

 ## 🔎️ Description
-Sandbox of Boot Camp GoStack level 01.
+Sandbox of React Native for Boot Camp GoStack level 01.

 This project was made during the <a href="https://rocketseat.com.br/gostack">GoStack Boot Camp</a> in 2020.